fresheneesz/bip-efficient-bitcoin-vaults/cd/op_cdWalletVault1.md

   Aggregated multi-signature for: publicKeyA1, publicKeyB1

 Script spend-path:
-  # Ensure that the input is spent only to intermediateDestination or changeAddress with
+  # Ensure that the input is spent only to intermediateDestination or changeAddress.
-  # a maximum fee of 512 times the 300-block median fee-per-byte.
-  <2, intermediateAddress_, changeAddress_, 300 blocks, 512x> CONSTRAINDESTINATION
+  <2, intermediateAddress_, changeAddress_, _, _, _, ...> CONSTRAINDESTINATION

   # Require a signature for key A.
   <publicKeyA1, _> CHECKSIGVERIFY